llaurym/laptops-pricing-visualization/README.md

-# Laptops Data Analysis 💻📈
+# Laptop Pricing Analysis & Visualization 💻📈

 Analyzes 991 laptops to understand how GPU type, secondary storage, and screen resolution impact pricing.
 Provides insights for consumers and manufacturers.